reldrid3/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-None of this analysis was particularly challenging, but I do want to explicitly explain some of the features I generated in the initial worksheet.
+None of this analysis was particularly challenging, but I do want to explicitly explain some of the features I generated in the initial worksheet, which may pose a challenge to some.

 #### Feature Generation